Skip to main content

 Built-in theme

-You can apply the theme via adding the corresponding CSS classes to the widget container:
+The following code snippet applies the Material theme by adding the wx-material-theme class to the widget container:

 <!-- Pivot container -->